AzraelStrife17/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown: bolded and made heading for readme and uploaded images
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch: Created an elevator pitch
-- [ ] Description of key features
+- [x] Description of key features: Listed key features to be expected
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology: gave an explanation of how each technology is implemented
-- [ ] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.
+- [x] One or more rough sketches of your application.
+Images must be embedded in this file using Markdown image references. uploaded 4 images

 ### Elevator pitch